ibm-ecosystem-engineering/envizi-workshop-2024/112-Create-Org-Hierarchy-Using-ConfigConnector/readme.md

 2. Update the template according to the provided organizational hierarchy.
 3. Upload the template file into Envizi to create the hierarchy in Envizi.

-## 1. Download the Template
+## 1. Get the Template

-1. Download the config connector excel template `Envizi-L4-POX-Setup-config-template-and-examples-modified.XLSX` from [here](./files/Envizi-L4-POX-Setup-config-template-and-examples-modified.XLSX) or from the shared Box folder.
+1. Get the config connector excel template `52-Envizi-L4-POX-Setup-config-template-and-examples-modified.xlsx` from the shared Box folder.

-**Note:** This template is the modified version of the template  [Envizi L4 POX - Setup config template + examples.XLSX](https://ibm.seismic.com/Link/Content/DCT9JP7FQMfq2GTGFQGRfc4cbpJB) available in `Seismic`.
+**Note:** This template is the modified version of the template  [Envizi L4 POX - Setup config template + examples.xlsx](https://ibm.seismic.com/Link/Content/DCT9JP7FQMfq2GTGFQGRfc4cbpJB) available in `Seismic`.

 ## 2. Understand the template